Chapter 5. COM Servers

 CRT functionality that can be used in place of the CRT itself.
 By

-defining the preprocessor symbol _ATL_MIN_CRT
+defining the preprocessor symbol _ATL_MIN_CRT, ATL

 projects will not link with the CRT.
 You can define this symbol